17 Animals With Big Ears and Their Pictures

 Their ears blend with the surrounding vegetation, helping them remain inconspicuous and avoid detection.

-The black-tailed jackrabbits’ big ears are a remarkable adaptation that contributes to their survival in their arid desert habitats, enhancing their hearing, thermoregulation, and predator avoidance capabilities.
+The black-tailed jackrabbits’ big ears are a remarkable adaptation that contributes to their survival in arid desert habitats.
+They enhance their hearing, thermoregulation, and predator avoidance capabilities.

-While they do not have large ears, aardvarks have excellent hearing, which is essential for their nocturnal lifestyle.
+While they do not have large ears, aardvarks have excellent hearing, essential for their nocturnal lifestyle.

 Their ears are designed to detect subtle sounds, helping them locate insects, their primary food source.